ad-astra-video/livepeer-app-pipelines/voice-cloning/README.md

 # Instructions to run sample app with generic container pipeline
+NOTE: direct communication with Orchestrators from browser was postponed to a future release.

 This is a sample web application that uses IndexTTS to clone a voice from a sample input and speak the text input.